Kong/docs.konghq.com/app/gateway/2.7.x/admin-api/consumer-groups/reference.md

 badge: enterprise
 ---

-You can use consumer groups to manage custom rate limiting configuration for subsets of consumers.
+Use consumer groups to manage custom rate limiting configuration for subsets of consumers.

 The `consumer_groups` endpoint works together with the [Rate Limiting Advanced plugin](/hub/kong-inc/rate-limiting-advanced).